tri2820/muer/README.md

 ## Host on your own platform & alternative PaaS

-By hosting Rider on various platforms, you help ensure the future of this project.
-While we use Netlify by default due to its simplicity and speed, we highly encourage individuals to explore and document their experiences with running Rider on alternative platforms.
+By hosting Muer on various platforms, you help ensure the future of this project.
+While we use Netlify by default due to its simplicity and speed, we highly encourage individuals to explore and document their experiences with running Muer on alternative platforms.

 To run production server on your own platform using Netlify Dev